AntonHarbers/Forkcast/README.md

 [✔] Soft Delete - Meals
 [✔] Soft Delete - Units

+Thursday
-[] make sure not to mutate date but to duplicate it with ... operator wherever needed [] useMemo implementation on anything that requires heavy compute [] virtualize data (ask gpt)
+[✔] Check why changing category and meal order has no effect [✔] make sure not to mutate date but to duplicate it with ... operator wherever needed [] useMemo implementation on anything that requires heavy compute [] virtualize data (ask gpt)
+Friday
 [] refactor everything
 [] Move all types into types.ts
 [] use classes as types wherever possible
+[] Find components

+Saturday
 [] ready it for API intregration with dummy api calls and optimistic updates and loading states working [] Think about tying everything to certain users and set up clerk maybe